Stop! Your Lease Extension in Claydon Could Be FREE

 If you are facing a significant premium because your lease in Claydon has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-A Claydon lease depreciates with the years remaining on the lease.
+A Claydon leasehold property depreciates with the years remaining on the lease.

-Claydon property with a lease extension is almost the same value as a freehold
+Claydon property with a lease extension has roughly the same value as a freehold

-Leasehold premises in Claydon with in excess of 100 years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and service charges justify it.
+Leasehold premises in Claydon with more than 100 years left on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges merit it.

 Lender Requirement